Songs of the Humpback Whale (novel): Narrative style

 Songs of the Humpback Whale is told in five voices.
 It uses the alternating narrator style that Picoult often employs, including in My Sister's Keeper, in which the characters take turns narrating chapters and providing their perspective on the same event.
 However, Rebecca's chapters are told in reverse order of the events from her and Jane deciding to return home to California from Massachusetts.
 In the paperback version of the book, each characters' narrative is told in a different font style.

 Characters

 Jane Jones: Mother of Rebecca, wife of Oliver, speech pathologist, age 35.

 Oliver Jones: Jane's husband, Rebecca's father, marine biologist studying the songs of male humpback whales.

 Rebecca Jones: Teenage daughter of Jane and Oliver, age 15.

 Joley: Jane's brother, Rebecca's uncle, employee at Sam's apple orchard in Massachusetts.

 Sam: Owner of the apple orchard in Massachusetts, Jane's lover, age 25.

 Hadley: Sam's friend and an employee at his apple orchard, in a relationship with Rebecca, age 25.

+Critical reception

+According to a 2011 review in The Guardian, "The story is difficult to follow, as it keeps switching from one character to another, flashing back and going forward to events that never end up happening.
+Each character has a story to tell, but it all links together very poorly.
+Clearly, Jodi Picoult has put in an immense effort, but because this is her first novel, it is very easy to see that she was not yet the writer she is today."